Ben Hall (bushranger): Early life

-Ben Hall was born on 9 May 1837, at Maitland, New South Wales, Australia (though there was an 1865 newspaper report, possibly incorrectly naming Clift Family owned Breeza Station Breeza as his birthplace).
-His parents were Benjamin Hall (born in Bedminster, England, in 1805) and Eliza Somers (born Dublin, Ireland 1807).
+Ben Hall was born on 9 May 1837, at Maitland, New South Wales, Australia (though an 1865 newspaper report, possibly incorrectly, named the Clift family-owned Breeza Station near Breeza as his birthplace).
 Both of Ben's parents were convicted for minor stealing offences and transported to New South Wales, and first met each other as convicts.
 Benjamin received his ticket of leave in August 1832, but it wasn't until 1834 that Eliza was granted her freedom.
 They were married the same year and moved to the Hunter Region.
 The couple had numerous children; Ben Junior was the fourth child and third son.

 Benjamin Senior found work as overseer on the Doona run near Murrurundi, as an employee of Samuel Clift, while Eliza was employed as a domestic worker at Clift's home in Wallis Plains, East Maitland.
 Following a severe drought in 1838–39, Clift had to move all his stock back to the Hunter, so Benjamin lost his position at Doona.
 However, during his time working in that area, he had discovered an isolated valley north of Murrurundi with permanent water and good grazing.
-Here Benjamin built a rough hut and began collecting any wild cattle and horses he could find in the hills.
+Here Benjamin built a rough hut, and began collecting any wild cattle and horses he could find in the hills.
 Then in mid-1842, he bought a small block of land in the newly created village of Murrurundi, where he established a butcher shop and also sold fresh vegetables.

-About the end of 1850, Benjamin Senior moved down to the Lachlan River area, taking with him the children Ben Junior, William, Mary and his stepson Thomas Wade.
-It appears that Ben Junior never returned to Murrurundi, although his father did in 1851.
+About the end of 1850, Benjamin Sr. moved down to the Lachlan River area, taking with him the children Ben Jr., William, Mary and his stepson Thomas Wade.
+It appears that Ben Jr. never returned to Murrurundi, although his father did in 1851.
 Young Ben spent his early years working with horses and cattle, developing his expertise in stockwork and bushcraft, skills which would later serve him well.

 In 1856, at the age of 19, Ben married Bridget Walsh (1841–1923) at Bathurst.
 Kitty, one of Bridget's sisters, was married to a Wheogo stockman named John Brown, but in 1862 she became the mistress of Frank Gardiner and eloped to Queensland; another Walsh sister Ellen married John Maguire.
-On 7 August 1859, Ben and Biddy (as she was called) had a son, whom they named Henry.
-In 1859–60, Ben Hall and John Maguire jointly leased the "Sandy Creek" run of 10,000 acres (40 km²) about 50 km south of Forbes.
+On 7 August 1859, Ben and Biddy (as she was called) had a son, who they named Henry.
+In 1859–60, Hall and John Maguire jointly leased the "Sandy Creek" run of 10,000 acres (40 km²) about 50 km south of Forbes.